 • The Plaintiff is aggrieved by the use of the impugned trade mark and sought an injunction against the use by the Defendants of the words “Directors’ Institute”;

-• The Defendants are using the mark “Directors’ Institute”, both as a phrase, as well as in the form of the logos Logo and Logo ;
+• The Defendants are using the mark “Directors’ Institute”, both as a phrase, as well as in the form of the logos and ;

 • The Plaintiff’s stand, which was not disclosed, is in respect of the entire textual matter contained in Plaintiff’s mark i.e. “IOD Institute of Directors Building Tomorrow’s Boards”;